kkJawaid/MediBridge-Website/README.md

 # Running
 - pre requisites: have postgres installed
+- configure your .env file by following the instructions in the .env.template file and writing the following command in the terminal: cp .env.template .env
 - npm install
 - npx nodemon server.js
 - npx prisma generate to view migrations